 The COVID-19 pandemic fundamentally changed the way people work.
-This is changing every aspect of work—not just where and how work gets done—but also workplace design, employee-employer relationships, employee expectations, management styles and more.
+This is changing every aspect of work—not just where and how work gets done, but also workplace design, employee-employer relationships, employee expectations, management styles and more.

 As a result of the changes brought forth by the pandemic and the shift to remote work, organizations are changing their policies and employees are not afraid to ask for more from their companies.
 It’s not business as usual, and managers need to reflect on that and act accordingly.

-Over the past few months, companies have increasingly announced plans to embrace hybrid work models.
+Companies have increasingly announced plans to embrace hybrid work models.
 This doesn’t come as much as a surprise, as various surveys have found that workers are ready to quit if forced back into the office full-time.
 In an already tight labor market, it’s only natural for leaders to accommodate employee demands in the hopes of retaining top talent.

 Trust is key to the success of distributed teams; without it, nothing would get done.
 When managers can build trust within their teams, they will drive productivity, collaboration and engagement.

 If employees know that their leaders trust them to do a job well, they are more likely to be enthusiastic about their work.
 This can, in turn, increase the likelihood of innovation and disruption within an organization.
-When employees know they are trusted, they are not afraid to go above and beyond, to speak up or to try out things that are out of the norm.
+When employees know they are trusted, they are not afraid to go above and beyond, to speak up or to try things that are out of the norm.

-Beyond motivating and engaging employees, trust plays a key role in getting employees to be honest and transparent about the challenges they are facing, which makes them more likely to ask for help and support when needed to meet their goals.
+Beyond motivating and engaging employees, trust plays a key role in getting employees to be honest and transparent about the challenges they are facing, which makes them more likely to ask for help and support to meet their goals.

-Practicing the Power of Gratitude
+3. Practicing the power of gratitude

 Various surveys have found that remote workers are more likely to feel disconnected from their teams and their company’s mission compared to their in-office counterparts.
 It’s easier for people to connect and engage with one another in face-to-face interactions.
 Although digital tools and platforms have improved the ability to work remotely, they’re not the same at replicating in-person interactions.